-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 4,962 bags yesterday; to register these stocks at 1,313,307 bags.
-The certified stocks reported an increase of 5,873 bags to the number of bags pending grading for this exchange; to register these pending grading stocks at 30,309 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange was seen to increase by 5,924 bags yesterday, to register these stocks at 1,206,686 bags, with 93.3% of these certified stocks being held in Europe at a total of 1,126,109 bags and the remaining 6.7% being held in the USA at a total 80,577 bags.
+There was meanwhile a smaller in number 3,175 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 70,715 bags.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.